-The students will be introduced to organic chemistry laboratory techniques, including methods of synthesis, isolation, purification, and analysis.
-The major techniques introduced will be distillation, extraction, and recrystallization.
-The chromatographic techniques that will be used include thin layer, microcolumn, and gas chromatography.
+The students will be introduced to

+organic chemistry laboratory techniques, including methods of synthesis, isolation, purification, and analysis.
+The major techniques introduced will be distillation, extraction, recrystallization.
+The chromatographic techniques that will be used include thin micro-column, chromatography.
 Infrared spectroscopy will also be introduced.
 These techniques will be introduced in conjunction with a synthetic experiment (e.g. Sn1 reaction, aldol condensation, Diels-Alder reaction, synthesis of aspirin and acetylferrocene).
 For students majoring in Natural or Physical Sciences.
 This is the Organic Chemistry I Laboratory course for chemistry majors.